nathanielasun/shenglong-qc/README_actually_do.txt

  * Run "git clone https://github.com/nathanielasun/"
  * Then run "git init"
  * Run a github pull to make sure all files are updated "git pull origin main"
- * * This should say everything's already updated
+ * * This should say "Already up to date."

 You should now see the files in your directory